StatAziz/Ames-Weather-Data-ETL-Pipeline/README.md

 ![Data Pipeline Architecture](https://github.com/StatAziz/Ames-Weather-March-April-2024/blob/main/Data%20Pipeline%20Diagaram.PNG)

-The data pipeline architecture involves the following steps:

-1. **Data Collection**: AWS Lambda function triggers the Open-Meteo API to collect weather data.
+## Data Pipeline Architecture

+### 1) Data Ingestion
+- **Data Collection**:
+  - **AWS Lambda**: An AWS Lambda function is used to collect weather data from the Open-Meteo API.
+This function is triggered by an **Amazon EventBridge** schedule, ensuring the data is collected at regular intervals.
+- **Data Streaming**:
-2. **Data Streaming**: Data is streamed into an S3 bucket using Kinesis Firehose.
+  - **Amazon Kinesis Data Firehose**: The collected weather data is streamed into an Amazon S3 bucket using Amazon Kinesis Data Firehose.
+This service handles the real-time data ingestion, allowing for efficient and reliable delivery of streaming data into S3.

+### 2) Data Transformation
+- **Data Crawling**:
-3. **Data Crawling**: Glue Crawler scans the data in S3 and creates a metadata catalog.
+  - **AWS Glue Crawler**: The AWS Glue Crawler scans the data stored in the S3 bucket.
+It automatically detects the schema and partitions of the data, and then creates a metadata catalog in the **AWS Glue Data Catalog**.
+This catalog makes the data easily accessible for querying and further processing.
-4. **Data Processing**: Glue Jobs process and transform the data as needed.
-5. **Data Querying**: Athena is used to query the processed data for analysis.
-6. **Workflow Orchestration**: Glue Airflows orchestrates the entire workflow, ensuring smooth execution of each step.
+- **Data Processing**:
+  - **AWS Glue Jobs**: AWS Glue Jobs are utilized to process and transform the ingested data.
+These ETL (Extract, Transform, Load) jobs clean, enrich, and structure the data according to the project's requirements, preparing it for analysis.
+- **Data Logging**:
+  - **Amazon CloudWatch Logs**: CloudWatch Logs monitor and log the activity and status of the various AWS services used in the pipeline.
+This helps in troubleshooting and ensuring the smooth operation of the data pipeline.
+- **Data Querying**:
+  - **Amazon Athena**: Amazon Athena is used to run SQL queries on the processed data stored in S3.
+It provides a serverless, interactive query service that makes it easy to analyze data directly in S3 using standard SQL.

+### 3) Visualization
+- **Dashboard**:
+  - **Grafana**: Grafana is connected to Amazon Athena to create dashboards based on the queried data.
+This open-source analytics and monitoring platform provides powerful visualization tools, enabling the creation of interactive and informative dashboards that present the analyzed weather data in an easily interpretable format.

 </br>
 </br>